Co-Lab Summer Camp 2026

 Jiordan Castle is the author of Disappearing Act, a memoir in verse, and the chapbook All His Breakable Things.
 Her work has appeared in HuffPost, The New Yorker, The Rumpus, Taco Bell Quarterly, and elsewhere.
 She is a contributor to the LA-based food and culture magazine Compound Butter.
 Originally from New York, she currently lives in Philadelphia with her husband and their dog.

-Brian Gresko (he/they) is a writer based in Brooklyn, where they co-run Pete’s Reading Series, the borough's longest running literary venue.
+Brian Gresko (they/he) is a writer based in Brooklyn, where they co-run Pete’s Reading Series, the borough's longest running literary venue.
 Their work has appeared in Poets & Writers Magazine, Slate, The Atlantic, Longreads, The Rumpus, and many other publications.
-They are the curator of 100 Days of Resistance, and recently published the book You Must Go On: 30 Inspirations on Writing & Creativity, which spun out of a Writing Co-Lab class.
+They are the curator of 100 Days of Creative Resistance, and recently published the book You Must Go On: 30 Inspirations on Writing & Creativity, which spun out of a Writing Co-Lab class.

 Chin-Sun Lee is the author of the debut novel Upcountry (Unnamed Press 2023), listed in Publishers Weekly’s Big Indie Books of Fall 2023 and Debutiful’s Most Anticipated Debut Books of 2023.
 She’s also a contributor to Let Me Say This: A Dolly Parton Poetry Anthology (Madville Publishing 2023) and the New York Times bestselling anthology Women in Clothes (Blue Rider Press/Penguin 2014).
 Her work has appeared in Electric Literature, Literary Hub, The Georgia Review,The Rumpus, Joyland, and The Believer Logger, among other publications.
 She has worked as an educator and moderator for Academic Coaching & Writing, and as a developmental editor for The Reading List Editorial.